 From one-man company to global player – the history of the Costenoble company

-It was thanks to the close partnership with DuPont® that Costenoble was already able in the 1970s to recognise the potential of the product that was relatively unknown up to that point: PTFE, that was to revolutionise a large part of the industry in the following decades in under the trade name Teflon®.
+It was thanks to the close partnership with DuPont® that Costenoble was already able in the 1970s to recognise the potential of the product, which was relatively unknown up to that point: PTFE, which was to revolutionise a large part of the industry in the following decades under the trade name Teflon®.
 In the 1970s, Costenoble therefore became the first manufacturer worldwide of ski waxes to incorporate PTFE.
-A new downhill world speed record was made in 1978 with this innovative ski wax.
+A new downhill world speed record was set in 1978 with this innovative ski wax.

-Since 2011, Costenoble is part of DGE – Distributors Group Europe.
+Since 2011, Costenoble has been part of DGE – Distributors Group Europe.
 This is an association of European companies in the chemical-technical industry.